Sencudra/CS193P/README.md

 ![](Media/CS193P.png)

 This is my very long path through the [iOS development course](https://www.youtube.com/playlist?list=PLPA-ayBrweUzGFmkT_W65z64MoGnKRZMq).
-There are 17 + 3 lectures and 6 + 3 assignments.
+There are 17 + 3 lectures and 6 problem + 3 reading assignments.

 Goals:
-1. Complete this course this course from cover to cover.
+1. Complete this course from cover to cover.
 2. Follow the codestyle.
 3. Get familiar with CI and stuff.
 4. Have fun.

-Miniprojects that is created alongside this course:
+Miniprojects that were created alongside this course:
 1. [svg2swift](https://github.com/Sencudra/svg2swift) converter - just a useless python tool to convert SVG's path to swift lines.
 2. TBD